aryn-ai/quickstart/sycamore-local-development-example.md

 The output should show the title and author added to the elements in the DocSet.

-4. Change the index name from step 3j, so you can create and load a new index with your reprocessed data.
+4. Change the index name you added in step 3j, so you can create and load a new index with your reprocessed data.
 Run the rest of the cells in the notebook, and load the data into OpenSearch.

 5. Once the data is loaded into OpenSearch, you can use the demo UI for conversational search on it.
 - Using your internet browser, visit http://localhost:3000 .
-Make sure the demo UI container is still running from the Quickstart.
+Make sure the demo UI container is still running from the Quickstart
 - Make sure the index selected in the dropdown has the same name you provided in the previous step
-- The titles should appear with the hybrid search results on the right panel
+- The titles should appear with the hybrid search results in the right panel

 Congrats!
 You've developed and iterated on a Sycamore data preparation script locally, and used generative AI to extract metatdata and enrich your dataset.
 To productionize this use case, you could automate this processing job using the Sycamore container deployed in the Quickstart configuration.